-Corsair Obsidian 750D - Full Size 9KG Back Breaker Tower, Seriously a Beast
+Corsair Obsidian 750D Review - Full Size 9KG Back Breaker Tower, Seriously a Beast

 A few manufacturers truly offer serious and spacious CPU cabinets, designed for high-end custom system builds.
 Corsair is one among them who owns a huge menu for hardware enthusiast to build from entry level to an extensive level system, followed by other hardware components.
 And from that menu, we have the beast Obsidian 750D.
 A blacked brushed aluminum and steel ATX full tower cabinet expensive though valuable.
 Such weighty cases are ideal if you are hunting to locate a potential, high-end cabinet capable of consuming three SLI or Crossfire full-size graphic cards, 6 hard drive slots, 9 case fans and still a lot of space is left for customization.

 We will test Obsidian 750D and find out how well it really fits in our need if one is ready to pay a big chunk of cost only for the tower.
 First, let’s have a look on specs.